khromov/cookies-and-content-security-policy-git/readme.txt

 = 2.05 =

 * Support for custom WP Engine header, found in Settings.
-Thanks @khromov!
+Thanks @khromov for adding this!
+* Tell WP Super Cache (if used) to cache requests with the cookie “Cookies and Content Security Policy” separately from other visitors.
+Thanks @mikewpdev for the suggestion!
+* Enqueue css earlier for easier overwrite in themes

 = 2.04 =